 Where to go for New England Fall Foliage

 The days get shorter and the New England fall foliage begins its change from green to crimson, orange, and gold.
 Hot coffee takes on new meaning when crisp mornings herald the approaching autumn.
-A morning walk by nearby ponds and lakes take on a mysterious feeling with wisps of fog rising from the water.
+A morning walk by nearby ponds and lakes takes on a mysterious feeling with wisps of fog rising from the water.
 The best part is seeing the fog give way to the morning sun and you see a stand of red maples begin to appear, just over there…

 This website is all about helping you decide where to go to find the best New England fall foliage.
 You will find archived articles in the menu to help in your research.
 And to make it easier, I have broken the articles into topics.
 You can look at specific states, scenic drives, covered bridges, or festivals.
+All of this is in the menu above!!!

 When is the best time to visit New England for fall colors

 I can honestly say that anywhere between late September and the middle of November are some of the best times to visit New England for fall colors.
 You have to remember that the dates for the fall colors of New England are a constantly moving target.
-Also the when is directly connected to the where.
+Also, the when is directly connected to the where.

 The earlier in September that you come here, the further North you need to travel.
 The earliest color arrives late in August but NO meaningful fall color occurs before mid to late September.
 I wrote a Fall Foliage Primer for Leaf-Peeping and this will help you navigate the where and when of New England fall colors.